-The current Disclosures are based on the position of the Company as at 31st December 2011, and are drafted under Directive DI144-2007-05.
+The current Disclosures are based on the position of the Company as at 31st December 2013, and are drafted under the requirements of Directive DI144-2007-05.

 6. Scope of Disclosures

 The Company does not have any subsidiaries thus it does not need to prepare consolidated accounts for either accounting purposes or for regulatory purposes.
 The Company is making the disclosures on an individual (solo) basis.